jbergstroem/cache-key-exists/README.md

   | jq -r '"cache-hit=" + (.total_count > 0 | tostring)' >> "$GITHUB_OUTPUT"
 ```

-What this action helps with is proper input validation, shell usage and logging.
+This action additionally provides proper input validation, shell usage and logging.
 See it as a
-more tested way of achieving the same as above.
+battle-tested way of achieving the same as above.

 ## Development